LLM in Transnational Arbitration & Dispute Settlement (one year full time)

 The high-level education received during the programme, enables students to be extremely competitive to get positions in international law firms, arbitration institutions and international organisations.

-« This is a long-awaited LLM programme in which students will have the opportunity to learn the theory and practice of transnational arbitration, and dispute settlement in general, in the most important arbitration venue of the world, while being taught by several of the most prominent scholars and practitioners. »
+« In this LLM programme the students have the opportunity to learn the theory and practice of transnational arbitration and other means of dispute settlement by paying attention to both substantial and procedural issues, in the most important arbitration venue in the world, while being taught by several of the most prominent scholars and practitioners. »

 Diego P. Fernández Arroyo